DN530 BA Humanities Languages, Linguistics & Cultures (AYS1)

 ITAL30260 Politics and Morals in Renaissance Italy Spring 5

-Students taking Spanish as their language must take SPAN30010 Spanish Language IIIa and SPAN30020 Spanish Language IIIb plus 3 further options from this list (minimum 25 credits) to complete their Spanish language requirements for their degree.
+Students progressing with Spanish as their language must register for SPAN30010 Spanish Language IIIa, SPAN30020 Spanish Language IIIb plus at least TWO further Spanish modules from this list (minimum 20 credits) to complete the Spanish language degree requirements.

 SPAN30010 Spanish Language III a Autumn 5